syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### TickStrokeThickness

-Use the 'TickStrokeThickness' property, to change the thickness of the major ticks.
+Use the `TickStrokeThickness` property, to change the thickness of the major ticks.

 {% tabs %}